Best Golf Clubs For Seniors 2023: Our Top Picks To Help Your Game

 Finally, don’t forget about your shafts as well.

-While all the above recommendations will help, I would argue that the shaft itself is the most important part.
+While all the above equipment changes will help, I would argue that the shaft itself is the most important part.
 It’s the piece of the puzzle that most golfers skip over and it costs them big time.

-As a senior golfer, you need to use more lightweight shafts so they’re easier to swing.
+As a senior golfer, you need to use more lightweight shafts so they’re easier to swing faster.

 This will help increase your clubhead speed, which will help with total distance.
 Not to mention, it will help minimize the chance of injury as well.

 If you play a shaft that is too heavy, it can increase the likelihood of injury and take you away from the game you love.
-Plus, it’s harder to make the proper swing.
+Plus, it’s harder to get the proper fundamentals if the club is too heavy to swing easily.

 I would also check on the shaft flex as well.
 Switching from a regular to a senior (or some brands call them A flex or Lite flex) can also help with distance and consistency.